 The capital gains from the disposition (i.e., the difference between (i) the proceeds from the disposal, redemption, repayment or assignment after deduction of expenses directly related to the disposal, redemption, repayment or assignment and (ii) the cost of acquisition) or a cash-settlement (i.e., the cash amount received minus directly related costs and expenses, e.g. the acquisition costs) of the Private Warrants received by a German resident holder of Private Warrants holding the Private Warrants as private assets will be subject to German withholding tax if the Private Warrants are kept or administered in a custodial account with a German Disbursing Agent.
 The tax rate is 25% (plus a 5.5% solidarity surcharge thereon, resulting in an aggregate rate of 26.375%; plus church tax, if applicable).
-For individual holders who are subject to church tax, the church tax generally has to be withheld by the German Disbursing Agent based on an automatic data access procedure, unless the holder of the Private Warrant has filed a blocking notice (Spervermerk) with the Federal Central Tax Office.
+For individual holders who are subject to church tax, the church tax generally has to be withheld by the German Disbursing Agent based on an automatic data access procedure, unless the holder of the Private Warrant has filed a blocking notice (Sperrvermerk) with the Federal Central Tax Office.

-Please note that the assessment basis may differ from the above in case the Private Warrants have not been kept or administered in a custodial account with the same German Disbursing Agent since the time of their acquisition, unless the current German Disbursing Agent has been notified of the actual acquisition costs of the Private Warrants by the previous German Disbursing Agent or by a statement of a bank or financial services institution from another member state of the European Union or the European Economic Area or from certain other countries (e.g., Switzerland or Andorra).
+Please note that the assessment basis may differ from the above in case the Private Warrants have not been kept or administered in a custodial account with the same German Disbursing Agent since the time of their acquisition, unless the current German Disbursing Agent or by a statement of a bank or financial services institution from another member state of the European Union or the European Economic Area or from certain other countries (e.g., Switzerland or Andorra).
 In such a case the assessment basis of the withholding tax will amount to 30% of the (disposal) proceeds (so called "Lump Sum Substitute Basis").